sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 You still can browse the table to check each entry.
 If everything is ok, you can click on *Next* to move forward.

-> **Note** For reviews on large volumes of data, above 30,000 entries by default, this step is deactivated to smooth the experience.
+> **Note:** For reviews on large volumes of data, above 30,000 entries by default, this step is deactivated to smooth the experience.
 In that case, the following message will be displayed:

 ![](./media/IAP276.png)

+ > **Note:** Creating and launching a review for a previous timeslot is not a standard use case.
+As a result, the perimeter preview shown during the campaign setup will only display general information based on the most recent timeslot, not the one you selected.

+The accurate preview for your selected timeslot will become available only after the campaign has been created (see the Campaign Follow-up section).

+To ensure accuracy and allow for adjustments, we recommend setting the campaign “on hold” during Step 6 of the configuration wizard.
+This gives you time to review and validate the setup before launching.

 ## Step 4 - Reviewer UI